The End Of The F***ing World Isn’t A F***ing Love Story

 Jessica Barden has spent almost 10 years of her life working on The End Of The F***ing World.
 Now, she’s calling the shots.

 Jessica Barden can’t attribute her faith in The End Of The F***ing World to more than just a “feeling.”
 That feeling, combined with the lack of leading roles for women in the industry, carried her through half a decade of waiting as the 2011 comic by Charles S. Forsman went from a 2014 TV short to a 2017 Netflix series.
-Now solidly a cult favorite, a much-clamored for season 2 arrives on November 5.
+Now solidly a cult favourite, a much-clamoured for season 2 arrives on Channel 4 on November 4th.

 Barden’s dedication to the series, and her character Alyssa, has only grown since she first embodied the high schooler when she herself was 19 years old.
 Now 27, Barden still credits a majority of the show’s genius to the series’ writer, Charlie Covell.
 But it’s Barden who, alongside Alex Lawther’s James, has spent the majority of her career bringing one of the most complicated and honest young characters to life — which is almost as long as fans feel like they’ve been waiting for the show’s season 2 return after that intense season 1 cliffhanger.